-Separate out the space in your home that you will be using for business purposes.
-In order to deduct the costs associated with your home business space, the business space must be used both regularly and exclusively for business purposes.
+Separate the space in your home that you will be using for business purposes.
+To deduct the costs associated with your home business space, it must be used both regularly and exclusively for business purposes.

 If you are wondering what "regularly and exclusively' means, this article on how to make a home business more audit-proof might help.